 According to COTS:

-- $20 covers food and a night of emergency shelter for an adult at the Waystation.
+- $20 covers a night of emergency shelter for an adult at COTS' year-round shelter (The Waystation).

-- The Daystation, a daytime emergency shelter, is seeing an average of 35 people per day.
+- The Daystation, COTS' daytime center for adults who are homeless, hosts an average of 43 people per day.

-- $50 pays for two new backpacks and school supplies for two children in their family shelters.
+- $50 pays for a new backpack and school supplies for a child in COTS family shelters.

-After the 2017 sale, City Market staff presented a check totaling $10,500 to COTS Director of Development & Communications, Becky Holt.
-This year marked the 20th Annaul Tree Sale to benefit COTS, bringing the total donation to over $136,000.
+After the 2018 sale, City Market staff presented a check totaling $10,500 to COTS and a check totalling $8,969.99 to the Intervale Center.
+This year marked the 21th Annual Tree Sale to benefit COTS, bringing the total donation to over $146,000.
 If you missed the tree sale and would like to donate to COTS, please visit them online at www.COTSonline.org/how-you-can-help.